St Mary's Church, Whitby: Interior

 The nave and transept have 19th-century galleries accessed by internal and external staircases and a three-decker pulpit which was installed in 1778 and altered in 1847.
 It retains its 18th-century box pews, some of which are inscribed, "For Strangers Only", and north of the chancel arch is a Jacobean pew.
 There is a monument to Sir Richard Cholmley who died in 1631.

 The church includes a memorial to Lieutenant-General Peregrine Lascelles (1685-1772), who served in a number of 18th-century wars, including the Battle of Prestonpans in Scotland in 1745.

 Threat from cliff erosion

 Two significant land slips due to broken drainage and torrential rain, the first occurring in November 2012, have placed the churchyard, and properties below the cliff, in significant jeopardy.
-Whitby town councillor Steve Smith stated the church was in no danger, having been built on solid rock.
+Whitby town councillor Steve Smith stated that the church was in no danger, having been built on solid rock.
 Human remains have fallen onto the street below, and pathways on the cliff-side of the church have been closed.